Gchism94/Nest_Arch_ColonyOrganization/README.md

 * Nest: The nest shape treatment (Tube / Circle)
 * Bin: Nest section identifier (1-8)
 * Corner: Presence of a corner (Y / N)

+***

+#### CORNERS: Empirical
+##### CornerFullSim
+* Nest: The nest shape treatment (Tube / Circle)
+* Bin: Nest section identifier (1-8)
+* Corner: Presence of a corner (Y / N)

+***

+### REFERENCE DATA:
+#### DISTANCES IN THE NEST: Empirical
+##### DistBinsFull
+###### Reference coordinates for the entrance of nest sections (Bin) front-to-back and shortest distance to the entrance from each nest section entrance
+* Colony: Unique experimental colony identifiers
+* Nest: The nest shape treatment (Tube / Circle)
+* Distance: Reference shortest distance from a nest section to the entrance
+* Bin: Nest section identifier (1-8)
+* BinX: X-axis reference coodinate for a nest section entrance
+* BinY: Y-axis reference coodinate for a nest section entrance
+* Xmax: Max X-axis coordinate possible within the nest
+* Ymax: Max Y-axis coordinate possible within the nest
+* MaxDist: Max possible shortest distance from the nest entrance
+* TubeRatio: Ratio of shortest distance to the nest entrance in circle nest / tube nest